lgbt-foundation/whitepaper/whitepaper.md

 It has planned the upcoming launch of LGBT Token for three key purposes:

- * Enable members to verify and protect their LGBT identities
+ * verification and protection of LGBT community members’ identities;
- * Demonstrate and utilize the economic might of the LGBT community
+ * demonstrating and utilizing the economic might of the LGBT community; and
- * Generate resources to tackle anti-LGBT repression and inequality
+ * generating resources to tackle anti-LGBT repression and inequality.

 ` INSERT GRAPHIC TO HIGHLIGHT THE THREE ASPECTS / PILLARS `

 ### 1. LGBT Identity Management

-One of the core ideas behind blockchain, that is, the technology the LGBT Token is built upon, is to eliminate centralized storage of sensitive data and give the control of this data back to the user with additional security.
+One of the core ideas behind Blockchain technology (which is the technology upon which-cryptocurrencies are built), is to eliminate centralized storage of sensitive data and give the control of this data back to the user with additional levels of security.
 The goal is to have a digital identity that is unique, unhackable and stored in a decentralized environment beyond of the access of governments.
 It provides a safe and respectful way to honor and protect users’ real identities by establishing a virtual identity that gives full control back to the user.
 This is of vital importance to the LGBT community as sexual and gender identities define an individual’s membership and sense of self, yet also run the risk of facing discrimination.

 > **The idea is to have a digital identity that is unique, unhackable and stored in a decentralized environment, and will be used in a respectful way to honor and protect users' physical identities.**

 The LGBT Token identity also gives its members the security in knowing that personal and sensitive data will not be made public, given to third parties, or misused.
 Hacks like the [Ashley Madison Data Breach](https://en.wikipedia.org/wiki/Ashley_Madison_data_breach), the [Facebook data misuse via Cambridge Analytica](https://en.wikipedia.org/wiki/Facebook_and_Cambridge_Analytica_data_breach) or the [recent report of Grindr sharing sensitive HIV status data with other companies](https://www.buzzfeed.com/azeenghorayshi/grindr-hiv-status-privacy), without the consent of the user, can result in long-term and even dangerous consequences for those affected.
 For many members of the LGBT community, protecting their identity is a matter of life or death.
 The Foundation believes that the ownership of their data belongs in the hands of its members.
+Data sovereignty is becoming an increasingly important issue for individuals generally.

 ### 2. LGBT Economy